claudiocandio/borsello/README.md

 $ ionic cordova build android --prod --release
 ```
 It will create platforms/android/app/build/outputs/apk/release/app-release-unsigned.apk
-then you will need more work to sign the App and make it ready to be installed, here some documentation:
+then you need more work to sign the App and make it ready to be installed, here some documentation but you may need to research more to get it done:

 [Ionic build](https://ionicframework.com/docs/cli/commands/cordova-build).
 [Ionic Android installation](https://ionicframework.com/docs/installation/android).
 [Ionic iOS installation](https://ionicframework.com/docs/installation/ios).

-I have alreay prepared the Android App ready to be installed in this repository - borsello-v1.0.6.apk - if you trust me ;-)
+If you just want to play with Iroha I have alreay prepared the Borsello Android App ready to be installed in this repository - [borsello-v1.0.6.apk](https://github.com/claudiocandio/borsello/raw/master/borsello-v1.0.6.apk).  - if you trust me ;-)
 No iOS App is available yet as it would require a MacOS and some other things I still don't have.

 ### Running

-Once you have the Borsello App installed you must configure it to use your Iroha server pointing to port 8081 of the grpcwebproxy: start the Borsello App, go to Options and set the "Server address" ex.:  http://192.168.0.2:8081
+Once you have the Borsello App ready and installed you must configure it to use your Iroha server pointing to port 8081 of the grpcwebproxy: start the Borsello App, go to Options and set the "Server address" ex.:  http://192.168.0.2:8081

-You may also run and test the Borsello App with a web browser, the main functions will work with the browse but not all of them
+You could run and test the Borsello App with a web browser, the main functions will work with the browse but not all of them, this is an easier option than compile the App if you just would like to play with it.
 ```bash
 $ ionic cordova platform add browser
 $ ionic cordova run browser
 ```

-After setting the Iroha server address in the Borsello App you will need to create a new wallet name, for example alice, you may also encrypt your new wallet using a password.
+After setting the Iroha server address in the Borsello App you need to create a new wallet name, for example alice, you may encrypt your new wallet using a password.

-You will then need to add some bcoin to your alice wallet, let's say we add 150.37 bcoin
+You then need to add some bcoin to your alice wallet, let's say we add 150.37 bcoin
 ```bash
 $ node scripts/run.js iroha_util.js account-add-amount alice bcoin 150.37
 ```